makersacademy/chitter-challenge/README.md

 Notes on functionality:
 ------

-* Drive the creation of your app using tests - either cucumber or rspec as you prefer
-* Makers sign up to chitter with their email, password, name and a user name (e.g. sam@makersacademy.com, s3cr3t, Samuel Russell Hampden Joseph, tansaku).
 * The username and email are unique.
 * Peeps (posts to chitter) have the name of the maker and their user handle.
 * Use bcrypt to secure the passwords.